DIY: How to Handle Emergency Plumbing Situations at Home

 Some tools every homeowner should have include (but aren’t limited to):

-- Plungers (cup and forced cup).
-Forced cup plungers excel at unclogging toilets, while cup plungers are handy for forcing sink blockages through the line.
+• Plungers (cup and forced cup): Forced cup plungers excel at unclogging toilets, while cup plungers are handy for forcing sink blockages through the line.

-- Old or specially-marked toothbrush.
-Toothbrushes are ideal for cleaning around the inside of a drain or pipe and removing buildup.
+• Old or specially-marked toothbrush: Toothbrushes are ideal for cleaning around the inside of a drain or pipe and removing buildup.

-- Duct/sealing tape.
-Duct tape can be used as a temporary fix to hold pipes together.
+• Duct and sealing tape: Duct tape can be used as a temporary fix to hold pipes together.
 Sealing tape is useful for going around pipe threading to form a better seal and prevent leaks in new pipe installations.

-- Help keep hands safe and clean when working on plumbing.
+• Gloves: A pair of gloves can help keep hands safe and clean when working on plumbing.

-- Protective eyewear.
-Prevent eye infections and injuries by wearing protective goggles.
+• Protective eyewear: Prevent eye infections and injuries by wearing protective goggles.

 With these tools, you should be able to complete many different types of plumbing repairs around the home.